Espalier

 Espalier (/ᵻˈspælɪər/ or /ᵻˈspæli.eɪ/) is the horticultural and ancient agricultural practice of controlling woody plant growth for the production of fruit, by pruning and tying branches to a frame.
 Plants are frequently shaped in formal patterns, flat against a structure such as a wall, fence, or trellis, and also plants which have been shaped in this way.

 Espaliers, trained into flat two-dimensional forms, are used not only for decorative purposes, but also for gardens in which space is limited.
-In a temperate climate, espaliers may be trained next to a wall that can reflect more sunlight and retain heat overnight or orientated so that they absorb maximum sunlight by training them parallel to the equator.
+In a temperate climate, espaliers may be trained next to a wall that can reflect more sunlight and retain heat overnight or oriented so that they absorb maximum sunlight by training them parallel to the equator.
 These two strategies allow the season to be extended so that fruit has more time to mature.

 A restricted form of training consists of a central stem and a number of paired horizontal branches all trained in the same plane.
 The most important advantage is that of being able to increase the growth of a branch by training it vertically.
 Later, one can decrease growth while increasing fruit production by training it horizontally.